Randomized versions of Mazur lemma and Krein-Smulian theorem: A randomized version of Krein- S mulian theorem

 \section{A randomized version of Krein-\v{S}mulian theorem}

-In this section we prove one of the main results of this article, specifically provide a generalization of the classical theorem of Krein-\v{S}mulian in the context of the $L^0$-normed modules.
+In this section we provide a generalization of the classical theorem of Krein-\v{S}mulian in the context of the $L^0$-normed modules.
 We will use arguments of completeness and the randomized bipolar theorem (see \ref{thm: bipolar}).
+In the Appendix we recall the notion of polar and results related.

 Before proving the main result of this section, let us introduce some necessary notions.